shaneberry/car-api/README.md

 ### Install dependencies

-To create a new python virtual environment and install all the neccessay dependencies there, just run the following command:
+To create a new python virtual environment and install all the necessary dependencies there, just run the following command:

 ```
 $ pipenv install